 These efforts helped inform a final report produced by the National Commission on National, Military and Public Service, a temporary agency created by Congress to cultivate interest in service to our country.
 The report’s recommendations are now pending in Congress in a bill introduced by Rep. Jimmy Panetta of California—the Inspire to Serve Act of 2021.

 Tom Ross was a driving force behind these collaborations and accomplishments.
 We are grateful for his leadership and public service and look forward to our continued work with the Volcker Alliance in the future.

-Jessie Stern is an intern on the Partnership’s Communications team.
+Jessie Stern is a former intern on the Partnership’s Communications team.